Wang-Xiao-ming/hello-word/README.md

 # hello-word

 Hi!
-I am a PHD student in HIT in HRB, I want to learn code.
+I am a PHD student in HIT in HRB,HeiLongjiang province of China, I want to learn code.
 My major is areonaustic and astronaustic manufacturing engineering.